Best budget Caribbean destination for every kind of trip

 Simply put, the Dominican Republic is home to pretty much all of the best all-inclusive deals in the Caribbean, and the large Punta Cana area on the island’s east coast is by far the island’s most popular destination.
 With an updated and modern airport, plus new highways throughout the area, Punta Cana has become something of a vacation factory for those wanting an all-inclusive experience at an excellent price.

 You can be in your gorgeous resort less than an hour after your plane touches down, as everything is built for efficiency on a big scale.
-That isn't really true almost anywhere else in the Caribbean except for Cancun.
+That isn’t really true almost anywhere else in the Caribbean except for Cancun.
 Your big choice will be which of the European-based resort chains to spend your entire holiday at, because there is almost nothing interesting outside of the resort compounds.
+You can book a day trip to the large capital city of Santo Domingo from any resort and it’s worth it if you are interested in history and such, but most guests are better off just staying at their hotel.

 Two of the largest resort complexes are from the Spanish chains Riu and Bahia Principe, both of which include 5 or 6 hotels within one enormous all-inclusive complex.
 You can choose the luxury adults-only hotel or one of the family-oriented hotels, and you’ll have use of most of the same spotless facilities and amazing beaches.